lltfm/openness/works/the_epitomes_of_openness/contemplations/openness.md

 [<img src="../../../images/mandalas/mandala-limits_of_openness.jpg" width="512"/>](../../../images/mandalas/mandala-limits_of_openness.jpg)

-### Is Openness compatible with other religions?
+### Is Openness compatible with religion?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):

-Openness, as a philosophy or practice, is compatible with other religions to the extent that it fosters dialogue, understanding, and mutual respect.
+Openness, as a philosophy or practice, is compatible with religion to the extent that it fosters dialogue, understanding, and mutual respect.
 At its core, openness encourages humility, curiosity, and the willingness to explore and embrace the mystery of existence, qualities that can enrich any spiritual path.
 Let us explore this idea through the "Saltem Hoc" method: